 “We’re kinda being forced into recommending a shorter term no-exam [policy], such as 10 years, with the thought of getting a lower cost exam-required plan at a later date,” says Bland.

 There are also options for fast life insurance, including instant life insurance, with a range of pricing.
-Younger and healthier applicants tend to qualify for these policies.
+Younger and healthier life insurance buyers and applicants tend to qualify for these policies.
 But taking a life insurance medical exam has typically been the pathway to the best rates.

 To be clear, the life insurance industry is making great strides to find ways to make prudent and fair underwriting decisions without medical exams in this world of “social distancing”.
 Mr. Bland is absolutely correct that prospects do not want to buy insurance today if it involves letting someone, they don’t know, come in to their house to do an exam.
 He is also absolutely correct that the way to go is “no-exam” policies.